District to reduce the chance of a food-borne illness

 Nutrition for more info!

-Elmore County is introducing a Summer Feeding Program for the Summer of 2015!
+Elmore County is proud to have begun a Summer Feeding Program in 2015!

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.